Too long; didn't solve: Structural length as a correlate of difficulty

 This quantity summarises cross-model disagreement on problem $i$.
 A value near zero indicates universal behaviour across models, that is, all models either fail, succeed, or exhibit the same failure rate on the given problem, whereas higher values indicate stronger separation in performance.
 However, because each $x_{i,m}\in[0,1]$, the attainable magnitude of $\mathrm{Var}_i$ depends on $\mu_i$ and satisfies the bound

 Consequently, the cross-model variance should be interpreted as a disagreement measure whose feasible range depends on mean empirical difficulty.
-Specifically, cross-model variance is bounded from above by the parabola \(\mu_i(1-\mu_i)\).

 Because of this mechanical mean--variance coupling, raw correlations between structural length and cross-model variance are difficult to interpret directly.
-In a dataset concentrated toward harder problems, any variable that is positively associated with mean failure will tend to exhibit a downward-biased raw correlation with variance due to the variance being geometrically constrained so that the maximum attainable cross-model variance increases monotonically for \(\mu_i<0.5\), but then decreases monotonically for \(\mu_i>0.5\).
-In our particular dataset, the problems are heavily weighted to have higher mean failure fractions, as it contains a number of frontier-level problems that not even the most sophisticated reasoning models were able to solve.
-Consequently, there are more tasks in the interval \(\mu_i>0.5\) than \(\mu_i<0.5\), resulting in a negative correlation between cross-model variance and mean failure fraction.
+In a dataset concentrated toward harder problems, any variable that is positively associated with mean failure will tend to exhibit a downward-biased raw correlation with variance.
+For this reason, we do not treat raw variance correlations as a central result.